lourd/descioli.com/data/stories/outHere/outHere.md

 # Release

 As of this writing the game has been out a little over a month.
 During that time I've had about 19,000 people download Out Here Archery from over 20 countries, shooting over 1.1 million arrows and popping over 500,000 balloons.
-The game has been most popular in England, Russia, and Thailand (the United States isn't even in the top 10!). **100%** of sessions are crash free (🤞).
+The game has been most popular in England, Russia, and Thailand (the United States isn't even in the top 10!).
 I have not pursued any paid marketing, yet.